Kumbakonam: Demographics

-According to 2011 census, Kumbakonam had a population of 140,156 with a sex-ratio of 1,021 females for every 1,000 males, much above the national average of 929.
-A total of 12,791 were under the age of six, constituting 6,495 males and 6,296 females.
+According to the 2011 census, Kumbakonam had a population of 140,156 with a sex ratio of 1,021 females per 1,000 males, higher the national average of 929.
+Chikdren under six years of age were 12,791 (6,495 males and 6,296 females).
 The average literacy of the town was 83.21%, compared to the national average of 72.99%.
-There were a total of 9,519 workers, comprising 32 cultivators, 83 main agricultural labourers, 1,206 in household industries, 7,169 other workers, 1,029 marginal workers, 24 marginal cultivators, 45 marginal agricultural labourers, 212 marginal workers in household industries and 0 other marginal workers.
+There were a total of 9,519 workers, including 32 cultivators, 83 primary agricultural labourers, 1,206 household industry workers, 7,169 other main workers, 1,029 marginal workers, 24 marginal cultivators, 45 marginal agricultural labourers, 212 marginal workers in household industries.

-Kumbakonam has a strong Hindu majority, but it also has sizeable Muslim and Christian populations.
-Among Hindus, Vanniyars, Kallars, Brahmins and Dalits are the numerically dominant Tamil-speaking groups.
-Brahmins are more numerous and affluent in Kumbakonam than in other parts of Tamil Nadu.
-There are also large populations of Moopanars, Konars and Nadars.
-Amongst Muslims, the Tamil Muslims are dominant.
-Most of the Muslims are Rowthers.
-The majority of Muslims in Kumbakonam are involved in commerce or maritime trade.
-Kumbakonam also has a large population of Protestant Christians largely due to the efforts of the German missionary Christian Friedrich Schwarz.
-The Catholics in Kumbakonam are mainly affiliated to the Roman Catholic Diocese of Kumbakonam which was separated from the Archdiocese of Pondicherry in 1899.
+Hindus constitute the majority of the population, alongside Muslim and Christian communities.
+Major Tamil-speaking Hindu communities include, Vanniyars, Kallars, Brahmins and Dalits Kumbakonam has historically had higher Brahmin population than other towns in the state.
+Other communities include Moopanars, Konars and Nadars.
+The Muslim population predominantly are Tamil-speaking Rowthers, engaged in local commerce and trade.
+The christian population includes Protestant Christians—established partly through the early work of the missionary Christian Friedrich Schwarz.
+The Catholics are affiliated with the Roman Catholic Diocese of Kumbakonam, which was separated from the Archdiocese of Pondicherry in 1899.

-The population of Kumbakonam is predominantly Tamil-speaking.
-The commonly used dialects is the Central Tamil dialect.
-There are significant minorities speaking Thanjavur Marathi, Saurashtra and other regional languages as their mother tongue.
+Tamil is the primary language of the city, with the Central Tamil dialect being the most widely spoken.
+Linguistic minorities include the population speaking Thanjavur Marathi, Saurashtra and other regional languages as their mother tongue.

-Residential areas make up 32.09% of the town's total area while commercial enterprises and industrial units make up 2.75% and 1.21%, respectively.
-The non-urban portion of the town constitutes about 44.72% of the total area.
-Kumbakonam has a total of 45 slums with a population of 49,117.
+Residential areas account for 32.09% of the municipal area, while commercial enterprises and industrial units comprise 2.75% and 1.21%, respectively.
+Non-urban land constitutes approximately 44.72% of the total area.
+The city has 45 notified slum areas, with a population of 49,117.

-As per the religious census of 2011, Kumbakonam had 86.07% Hindus, 9.57% Muslims, 3.99% Christians, 0.% Sikhs, 0.% Buddhists, 0.23% Jains, 0.13% following other religions and 0.% following no religion or did not indicate any religious preference.
+According to the 2011 religious census, the population was 86.07% Hindu, 9.57% Muslim, 3.99% Christian, 0.23% Jain, and 0.14% other or unstated.